ministryofjustice/hmpps-person-match/README.md

 Keep `uv` up to date by running `uv self update` to make sure it matches the version specified in the Dockerfile

-If you need to update a transitive dependency, do this:
+If you need to update a transitive dependency (for example to fix a security vulnerability), do this:

 0. make sure you are on the latest version of uv
 1. `uv add yourdependency==yourversion`